 How does Ofsted judge safeguarding?

-Ofsted inspects safeguarding as part of the leadership and management judgement.
+Ofsted inspects safeguarding.
 This includes ensuring that the school maintains a Single Central Record of the safeguarding checks that they carry out and looking for evidence that the school complies with the requirements set out in Keeping Children Safe in Education.
 [1] Inspectors are particularly interested in looking at whether the school has a culture of safeguarding.
 [2]

 Ofsted does not have any particular expectations with regard to site security or using digital platforms to monitor pupils’ internet use.
 [3]